siimurik/BTE/README.md

 Monte-Carlo process by translating timeconsuming functions into optimized C/C++ code and compiling them as Python extension modules.

-For this, Cython assumes the existence of *Python.h* header file.
-To enusure it is downloaded using the command.
+For this, Cython assumes the existence of the *Python.h* header file.
+To ensure it is downloaded, use the following command.

 For `apt`:
 ```